daniss/Metric_converter/README.md

 # Currency Converter

 This Python script implements a simple currency converter GUI using Tkinter.
-It allows users to convert between Euros, Dollars, Pounds, Yen, and Yuan based on predefined conversion factors.
+It allows users to convert between Euros, Dollars, Pounds, Yen, and Yuan based on Frankfurter API conversion factors.

 ## Features
 - User-friendly interface with dropdown menus for selecting the currencies to convert from and to.